What are eating disorders?

 How are anorexia and bulimia treated?

-Here at Camali Clinic, we offer counseling such as cognitive behavioral therapy and family therapy and psychotherapy for eating disorders.
+Here at Camali Clinic, we offer counseling (cognitive behavioral therapy and family therapy) and psychotherapy for eating disorders.

 This involves talking to one of our trained therapists about your thoughts and feelings.
-It can help you understand how the problem started and how you can change some of the ways you think and feel.
-It can be upsetting to talk about some things, but our therapists guide you in a way that helps you to cope better with your difficulties.
+It can help you to understand how the problem started and how you can change some of the ways you think and feel about things.
+It can be upsetting to talk about some things, but our therapists strive to help you do this to help you cope better with your difficulties.

 They will also help you value yourself more and rebuild your self-esteem.